CoFH/cofh.github.io/docs/thermal-foundation/excavators/index.md

 an excavator, any blocks surrounding it in a 3x3 area will be broken as well if possible.
 This can be temporarily disabled by sneaking.

-Excavators use 1 durability for every individual block mined.
+Excavators use 1 durability for every individual block broken.

 ### Comparison
 {% comment %}